ndipenoch/nnUNetRASPP/README.md

 Note: The code in this repository is derived from the original nnUNet repository and is identical except for the modification/addition of the following files:  `experiment_planner_residual3DUNet_v21.py`, `conv_blocks.py`, `generic_modular_custom_UNet.py`, `generic_modular_UNet.py`,`nnUNetTrainerV2_ResidualUNet.py`.

-The following instructions are specific to the running of the nnUNet integrated Residual, Inception, and Dense variations of the UNet.
+The following instructions are specific to the running of the nnUNet integrated Residual variations of the nnUNet.

 ### Installation